Observations from the UW Huskies’ fourth football practice of the spring

 Tinkering with rotations

 Many of UW’s starters have remained the same throughout the first four practices, but the coaches have continued to tinker at several spots.
-At perhaps the most competitive position on the team, seniors Kamari Pleasant and Sean McGrew took the majority of the starting snaps on Monday — with McGrew breaking several impressive runs.
+At running back, perhaps the most competitive position on the team, seniors Kamari Pleasant and Sean McGrew took the majority of the starting snaps — with McGrew breaking several impressive runs.
 Redshirt sophomore Cameron Davis, who saw many of the starting snaps last week, worked primarily with the second team.

 There are also several intriguing competitions in the secondary, particularly at safety and nickelback.
-Safeties Asa Turner and Dominique Hampton served as the starting safeties on Monday, though Cameron Williams and Julius Irvin have gotten first-team reps in the last week as well.
-At the nickel spot vacated by the NFL-bound Elijah Molden, both Radley-Hiles and Fabiculanan saw time with the starters on Monday.
+Safeties Asa Turner and Dominique Hampton served as the starting safeties Monday, though Cameron Williams and Julius Irvin have gotten first-team reps in the past week as well.
+At the nickel spot vacated by the NFL-bound Elijah Molden, Radley-Hiles and Fabiculanan saw time with the starters.

-And, though Zion Tupuola-Fetui and Ryan Bowman seem basically set as UW’s top two outside linebackers, redshirt sophomore Bralen Trice — who co-defensive coordinator Ikaika Malloe said “will probably be better than Joe Tryon” — sporadically spelled them with the starters.
+And, though Zion Tupuola-Fetui and Ryan Bowman seem set as UW’s top two outside linebackers, redshirt sophomore Bralen Trice — who co-defensive coordinator Ikaika Malloe said “will probably be better than Joe Tryon” — sporadically spelled them with the starters.

 At wide receiver, where five offseason transfers leave Washington with just six scholarship players this spring, the starters continue to be senior Terrell Bynum and redshirt freshmen Rome Odunze and Jalen McMillan, with Racanelli, Polk and Taj Davis working with the second unit.